 Potential sources and types of information

-Numerous engagement sessions have provided valuable input on what types of information to include in the system.
+Numerous engagement sessions have provided valuable input on what types of information to include in this new web based maritime awareness information system.
 We have also looked at various existing systems around the world.
 This has helped us understand opportunities in Canada for enhancing awareness of marine activity.

 Based on this, potential sources and types of information in the system may include:

 - weather information, including sea and ice conditions?